Psychosocial care for people with kidney disease

 This course is currently available only to pilot participants.
 To access the course materials, you will need the pilot password, which was included in the 7 March invitation email.

-Designed for all patient-facing staff in kidney care, this training enhances skills in providing compassionate, empathetic psychosocial support to kidney patients.
+Designed for all patient-facing staff in kidney care, this training enhances skills in providing compassionate, empathetic psychosocial support for people with kidney disease.

 Write your awesome label here.